Alexander-Nasuta/manim-themes/README.md

 ## Minimal Example

-**Please make sure you have manim installed and running on your machine**
+**NOTE: Please make sure you have manim installed and running on your machine**

 Below is a minimal example of how to use the Module.